 How can I practice mindful eating?

-Mindful eating means listening to your hunger and eating slowly.
-It helps you digest better and feel full.
-This way, you avoid eating too much.
+Being mindful while eating means listening to your hunger.
+This helps you digest food better and feel full, avoiding eating too much.

 What role does hydration play in my diet?